k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw3.md

-# Practical 3: Implementing Recursive and Iterative Fibonacci sequence generators
+# Practical 3: Practicing Python Loops and Logical Conditions, and Implementing Recursive and Iterative Fibonacci sequence generators

 ## Objective
 In this lab, you will implement both recursive and iterative approaches to generate Fibonacci sequences in Python.
 This exercise will help you understand the differences between recursive and iterative problem-solving techniques, as well as analyze their performance characteristics.

-**Submission Date:** October 28th

 ## Prerequisites
 - Basic knowledge of Python syntax